Combined Presentations

 - Extent accounts for coastal and marine ecosystem types (see TG-3.1 Asset Accounts)

-- Condition accounts recording ecosystem health indicators (see TG-2.1 Biophysical Indicators)
+- Condition accounts recording ecosystem health indicators (see TG-2.1 Aggregate Biophysical Indicators of Environmental State)

 - Ecosystem services flow accounts in physical and monetary terms (see TG-2.4 Ecosystem Goods and Services)